9 steps to planning your internal company event

-Going into the planning process with a clear picture of who your audience is and what matters to them will help you to achieve your event goals—regardless of whether or not attendance is mandatory or optional.
-(Most employees know the non-mandatory events are really mandatory, especially if they value their future with the company.)
+Going into the planning process with a clear picture of your audience and what matters to them will help you achieve your internal company event goals—regardless of whether or not attendance is mandatory or optional.

 Consider the workplace culture of your attendees.
 If raises and bonuses have been few and far between due to a struggling economy, an over-the-top bash may strike employees as a poor use of company funds.
-If you are planning an employee appreciation event, would the attendees enjoy a formal, four-course dinner at a high-end hotel, or is a company barbecue with a cook-off contest more to their taste?
+Suppose you are planning an employee appreciation event.
+Would the attendees enjoy a formal, four-course dinner at a high-end hotel, or is a company barbecue with a cook-off contest more to their taste?
 If your goal is education, what tools are most effective in helping your employees learn and retain knowledge?

 The size and profile of your audience will affect all aspects of planning—venue, activities, food, technology—and it will especially influence the next step: the budget.
-You’ll never please everyone, but keeping your audience in mind as you make decisions throughout the planning process will result in a meaningful event for a majority of stakeholders.
+You’ll never please everyone, but keeping your audience in mind as you make decisions throughout the planning process will result in a meaningful event for most stakeholders.

 Step 4: Budget, budget, budget

 Here’s where the real work begins.
-You may already have an overall dollar amount allocated to the event.
+You may already have an overall dollar amount allocated to your internal company event.
 Balancing that number with your event goals will help you determine where the money is best spent: venue, food, entertainment, speaker and so on.

 If you have a particular amount of money available and know the approximate number of attendees, determine your per-person budget.
 That number can give you a better picture of what’s possible and what’s out of the question.
-Anne Thornley-Brown, M.B.A., of Executive Oasis, a Toronto, Canada-based consulting firm that organizes and facilitates executive retreats and team building simulations, describes a call from a potential client who desired to book a team building event for 60 employees, but lacked clear goals, expected to be able to schedule the event two weeks out, and believed the event could be accomplished in two hours.
-The real kicker, however, was the caller’s total budget: $25 per employee.
+Anne Thornley-Brown, M.B.A., of Executive Oasis, a Toronto, Canada-based consulting firm that organizes and facilitates executive retreats and team-building simulations, describes a call from a potential client who desired to book a team-building event for 60 employees, but lacked clear goals, expected to be able to schedule the event two weeks out, and believed the event could be accomplished in two hours.
+However, the real kicker was the caller’s total budget: $25 per employee.
 Thornley-Brown let the caller down gently, suggesting some recreational facilities and pizza.

 Whether or not you are beginning with a firm number, start with some research.
-Down the road, you’ll want to solicit bids from multiple vendors, but for now, ballpark figures for venue costs, catering rates, speaker fees and entertainment will help you to envision the best event you can afford.
-Skye Griffith of Skyline Talent & Events begins the budgeting process with her clients by analyzing these elements:
+Down the road, you’ll want to solicit bids from multiple vendors, but for now, ballpark figures for venue costs, catering rates, speaker fees and entertainment will help you to envision the best internal company event you can afford.
+You can start the budgeting process by analyzing these elements:

 - Date— The day of the week and time selected will often impact charges.